Our support since 2014

 MCRSP worked with then-Governor Eric Greitens to insert a line-item in his FY2019 budget to continue RSS funding with state general revenue dollars.
 One of the requirements was that RSS funding would be available to organizations statewide once again.
 MCRSP sought a $3 million line item for FY2019, and was able to achieve an initial line item of $2.625 million in Section .110 of the DMH budget under “ATR RSS Funding.”

 Governor Mike Parson signed this into law at a bill signing ceremony at Mission Missouri (one of the member organizations of MCRSP) in Sikeston on June 26, 2018.
 Governor Parson proposed an additional million dollar increase in funding in his FY2020 budget, which also successfully passed through the legislature.
+State RSS funding in Missouri has remained constant since FY2020 at $3.67 million annually.
 A major activity of MCRSP is to serve as a voice of the RSS provider community before the legislature and government agencies in Jefferson City.